 Kandaswamy Temple is located on the Chennai – Mahabalipuram route, in Geaorgetown.
 Built in the 11th century AD, the temple was abdicated by the Chola leaders who were in rule at that time.
 Situated in Cheyyur, a small village the temple is noted for architectural beauty.
 Its artistic walls display different figures posing in various styles.
 The temple is dedicated to Lord Murugan.

 To understand the culture of Chennai and experience the different hues of the lives of the people of this city, one must visit these famous temples in Chennai.
 The temples are not just the places of worship, but are also the reflectors of Tamilian culture and beliefs.
-Are you excited about visiting these temples and knowing baout their mytholigical stories?
+Are you excited about visiting these old temples in Chennai and knowing baout their mytholigical stories?
 If yes, plan a trip to Chennai and explore this city from a different angle.

 Frequently Asked Questions About Famous Temples In Chennai